feedzai/openl2d/README.md

 To replicate the generation of FiFAR, please execute the following steps:

 ### Step 1 - Clone the Repo and Download Dataset
-After cloning the repo, please place FiFAR's folder inside the repo's folder, ensuring that both directories "FiFAR" and "Code" are placed as such
+After cloning the repo, please place FiFAR's folder inside the repo's folder, ensuring that your directory looks like this

 ```
 openl2d